 If the house you want is worth only $200,000, your mortgage lender isn't going to let you borrow $300,000 or $750,00 to buy it.
-To make sure that doesn't happen -- or to try to make sure, at least -- the lender requires an appraisal of the property before approving the loan.
+To make sure that doesn't happen – or to try to make sure, at least – the lender requires an appraisal of the property before approving the loan.
 Some appraisals, though, are more thorough than others.
-As you can probably guess, a "drive-by appraisal" is one of the less-thorough options.
+As you can probably guess, a "drive-by appraisal" is one of the less thorough options.

 Appraisals are designed to protect the bank in the event you stop paying your mortgage.
-(Nothing personal -- it's standard procedure.)
+(Nothing personal – it's standard procedure.)
 If you default on your mortgage, the bank will foreclose and take the house away.
 If that happens, the bank wants to be able to sell the house for at least as much as you owe on it.

 The defining characteristic of a drive-by appraisal is that the appraiser doesn't go inside the house.
-The appraiser merely goes out to look at the property -- "drives by it," in other words -- to take pictures and verify that there's actually a house there that bears some resemblance to what you say you want to buy.
-The rest of the appraiser's work is done with real estate records -- analyzing assessments on the home and neighboring properties and looking at recent sales of comparable homes.
+The appraiser merely goes out to look at the property – "drives by it," in other words – to take pictures and verify that there's actually a house there that bears some resemblance to what you say you want to buy.
+The rest of the appraiser's work is done with real estate records – analyzing assessments on the home and neighboring properties and looking at recent sales of comparable homes.

-Pros and Cons
+Examining Pros and Cons

 A full appraisal is often referred to as a "1004 inspection," because the appraiser fills out Form 1004, the Uniform Residential Appraisal Report, created by the government-backed mortgage repurchaser Fannie Mae.
 This form requires the appraiser to actually get inside the house, measure its size, count the bedrooms and bathrooms, check for water damage or harmful bugs, verify that the appliances are all there and note the general condition of the place.
-This is all stuff that's impossible when the appraiser just drives by a snaps a picture.
+This is all stuff that's impossible when the appraiser just drives by and snaps a picture.